14 Best Places to Visit in Belgium—Beautiful cities, Villages & Nature You Shouldn’t Miss

 We “ghent” get enough of Ghent!

 The 260k+ city of Ghent is more than twice the size of Bruges, but the central area that is of interest to visitors is very small.
-It does, however, have canals slicing through it, just like Bruges.
+It does, however, have canals slicing through it, just like Bruges, plus a more youthful vibe.
 If you look at the places on our list of things to see in Ghent, they’re all located within 1 km2 (0.6 sq. mi).
 Not sounding so big now, huh?

-The furthest out you’ll go is the STAM, Ghent city museum, which is about 2 km (1.2 miles) from central sites.
+The furthest out you’ll go is the STAM, Ghent city museum.
 You’ll learn all about Ghent’s history in this super cool museum with multimedia exhibits.
 Honestly even if you could care less about the city’s history, it’s worth a wander and a look at the modern glass addition to the historic building, plus the cafe serves good food.
 Win-win.

 Tourist life in the city center is centered around Graslei, a sort of promenade by the river lined by gorgeous houses and even more gorgeous eateries.
-So not a particular thing to see here, but it’s the atmosphere that’ll entice you.
-It reminded us of Copenhagen’s Nyhavn.
+So not a particular thing to see here, but it’s the atmosphere that’ll entice you and make you agree this is one of Belgium’s favorite cities for a reason.
+It reminded me a little of Copenhagen’s Nyhavn.

 Canal with bridge in Ghent, Belgium